 In our project we will challenge this notion, by seeking for unconventional ways to mobilize the architectural flesh and to turn it into a 3-dimensional interface, which cultivates an intensified tactile relationship between architecture and its users.

 The project will be carried out in three phases, in which we will work on the verge of digital design, design methodology, applied esthetics, digital fabrication, physical computing and interaction design.

 We believe that our investigation could inspire the future design of interactive environments.
 Given that many of today’s interactive structures represent prototypes of the future user-adaptive building skins, it seems that any alternative glimpses into how to enrich their artistic production processes could significantly affect the image of responsive architecture of the future.

-Forskare vid Chalmers, Architecture and Civil Engineering, Method
+Forskare vid Chalmers, Architecture and Civil Engineering, Architectural theory and methods

-Professor vid Chalmers, Architecture and Civil Engineering, Method
+Professor vid Chalmers, Architecture and Civil Engineering, Architectural theory and methods

 Professor vid Architecture

 Areas of Advance